• Campground Host • Conservation Education • Office/Clerical • Other • Tour Guide/Interpretation • Visitor Information • General Assistance

 Positions provide visitor services out of the Paulina Visitor Center in the Newberry Caldera, a remote location 42 miles south of Bend, Oregon.
 The nearest town is La Pine, Oregon, 20 miles west.
 Newberry Caldera is the depression left by the collapsed summit of Newberry Volcano.
 The caldera has a wide variety of natural features: two spring fed lakes, obsidian flows, pumice flats, dynamic peaks, and cascading waterfalls.
 In summer, hiking, biking and horse trails are typically free of snow by late June.
 Recreation opportunities include hiking, camping, fishing, boating, and sky-gazing over Paulina and East Lakes within Newberry Caldera.
 Newberry Caldera has 1 main paved access road, 1 Visitor Center, 2 Resorts, and 6 campgrounds.

-Applications due: Ongoing, applications are being considered for 2018 and 2019 seasons; please indicate availability.
+Applications due: Ongoing, applications are being considered for the 2019 and 2020 season; please indicate availability.

-HOUSING & AMENITIES Type: Trailer/RV Pads Description: Couple or individual must be able to provide their own RV or travel trailer with its age being 2002 or newer.
-A photo of the RV may be requested prior to job offer.
-An aggregate surfaced RV pad is provided which includes water, septic, garbage, and electric service as well as propane or generator fuel reimbursement.
+HOUSING & AMENITIES Type: Trailer/RV Pads Description: Individual or couple must be able to provide their own RV or travel trailer with its age being 2002 or newer.
+A photo of the RV may be requested prior to position offer.
+An aggregate-surfaced RV pad is provided which includes water, septic, garbage, and electric service as well as propane or generator fuel reimbursement.
 The electric service is currently 30 amp and efforts are underway to upgrade the site to 50 amp at some point this season.
-Reimbursement for laundering uniforms is available.
-The Visitor Center, trails, a lake, and a waterfall are within walking distance of the RV pad.
-Dogs must be leashed at all times.